Eritrea: Where is the Beef?

 Some Reflections

 We Eritreans, just like our Ethiopian counterparts, were very interested in the new initiative in our region.
 However, we questioned the sincerity of both the Eritrean and Ethiopian leaders concerning the sudden change of heart.
-We have been vindicated by many things since then – that the “border line of reasoning” was a bogus position.
+We have been vindicated by many things since then – that the “border line of reasoning” was a bogus position to take.

 President Isaias might want to appear as if he is an authentic voice that represents Eritrea, a peacemaker or someone who really cares about the people of Eritrea; but we see him as someone who is deliberately confusing the issues for the sake of self-preservation.